shan002/neuroswarm/README.md

     New default is `networks/experiment_tenn2_train.json`
 * **Override default**: `--logfile path/to/logfile.log`: running log file path.
 Will be *appended to* if it already exists.
     New default is `tenn2_train.log`
-* `--track_history`: enable sensor vs. output plotting by clicking on an agent in RobotSwarmSimulator.

 ### tenn2 options for `test`:
 `--positions path/to/positions.xlsx`: file containing agent positions. `default=None`